x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/create-group-naming-policy.md

 - Blocks inappropriate words in group names.

 How does a group naming policy work?
 When a user creates a group, they specify a name in the Display Name field.
 After the group is created, Microsoft Exchange applies the group naming policy by adding any prefix or suffix that you've defined in the group naming policy.
-The full name is displayed in the distribution groups list in the Exchange Administration Center (EAC), the shared address book, and the To:, Cc:, and From: fields in email messages.
+The full name is displayed in the distribution groups list in the Exchange admin center (EAC), the shared address book, and the To:, Cc:, and From: fields in email messages.
 If a user tries to use a word that you've blocked, they get an error message when they try to save the new group and are asked to remove the blocked word and save the group again.

 Here are some examples of a group naming policy.
 In each, **\<Group Name\>** is a descriptive name provided by the person who creates the group.
 Exchange adds the prefixes and suffixes defined by the policy to the display name when the group is created.